yoonoolee/yoonoolee/README.md

 I'm Avery.
 Machine Learning Engineer with interests in machine learning models, data modelling, and data visualization.

-I'm currently pursuing a Master of Information Management and Systems @ UC Berkeley iSchool, focusing on Data Science and Machine Learning.
+I'm currently pursuing a Master of Information Management and Systems @ UC Berkeley iSchool, specializing in Data Science and Machine Learning.

 * Create machine learning models using Python.
 * Extract meaningful insights and patterns from complex data.